Spencer repeating rifle: Design

 The Spencer is a lever-action repeating rifle designed by Christopher Spencer in 1860.
 It uses a falling breechblock mounted in a carrier.
 Firing forces are contained by the receiver at the rear of the breechblock.
 Actuating the loading lever causes the breechblock to fall.
 Once the breechblock is clear of the receiver, the carrier "rolls" downward, ejecting a spent cartridge from the chamber and collecting a fresh round from the tubular magazine in the buttstock.
 Closing the lever chambers the new cartridge and the breechblock then rises vertically to close the breech.
 The hammer of the Spencer needs to be manually cocked after each loading cycle.
 The Spencer was initially produced as a carbine, chambered for the .56-56 Spencer rimfire cartridge.

-The magazine of the Spencer holds seven rounds.
-It is filled by withdrawing the spring assembly from the butt plate.
-Rounds can be loaded individually; however, Erastus Blakeslee invented a cartridge box containing cylinders with seven cartridges each.
-These cylinders can be quickly emptied into the magazine tube.
+The tubular magazine of the Spencer holds seven rounds.
+Originally this was nine rounds, but their number was reduced to reduce the mass of cartridges in the magazine and the risk of their inertia causing an accidental discharge if the weapon was dropped on its butt, or merely from recoil.
+It is filled by rotating the end of the magazine, formed as a lever, by a quarter turn and then withdrawing the magazine tube and spring assembly from the butt plate.
+Rounds can be loaded individually; however, Erastus Blakeslee invented a cartridge box containing six, ten or thirteen tubes with seven cartridges each.
+These tubes can be quickly emptied into the magazine tube.

 Unlike later cartridge designations, in the Spencer .56-56 the first number referred to the diameter of the case just ahead of the rim, while the second number is the case diameter at the mouth; the actual bullet diameter was .52 in.
 Cartridges were loaded with 45 gr of black powder, and were also available as .56-52, .56-50, and a wildcat .56-46, a necked down version of the original .56-56.
+Lugs indicates that the .50 calibre was the standard issue rifle, with a reduced diameter bullet to reduce the recoil and the risk of accidental magazine explosions.
 Cartridge length was limited by the action size to about 1.75 in.
 Later calibers used a smaller diameter, lighter bullet and larger powder charge to increase power and range over the original .56-56 cartridge, which was almost as powerful as the .58 caliber rifled musket of the time but under-powered by the standards of other early cartridges such as the .50–70 and .45-70.